-The following Management's Discussion and Analysis ("MD&A") of the consolidated operating results and financial condition of Southern Silver Exploration Corp. (the "Company") is for the year ended April 30, 2019 and is dated August 22, 2019.
+The following Management's Discussion and Analysis ("MD&A") of the consolidated operating results and financial condition of Southern Silver Exploration Corp. (the "Company") is for the three months ended July 31, 2019 and is dated September 30, 2019.
 This MD&A was prepared to conform to National Instrument ("NI") 51-102F1 and was approved by the Board of Directors prior to its release.

-This analysis should be read in conjunction with the Company's audited consolidated financial statements for the year ended April 30, 2019, and the accompanying notes, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This analysis should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the three months ended July 31, 2019, and the Company's audited consolidated financial statements for the year ended April 30, 2019, and the accompanying notes, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").